pfsense/docs/source/development/getting-started-with-pfsense-development.rst

 Getting Started with pfSense Software Development
 =================================================

-There is no single specific starting point for joining the pfSense development effort, but the following items are helpful in getting
+There is no single specific starting point for joining the pfSense® development effort, but the following items are helpful in getting
 started: